 5 former Michigan Catholic priests charged with sex crimes

-DETROIT – Michigan prosecutors announced the filing of sexual abuse charges Friday against five former Catholic priests as part of a state attorney general's investigation into clergy abuse going back decades.
+DETROIT – Michigan prosecutors announced Friday that five former Catholic priests are facing sexual abuse charges as part of the state attorney general's ongoing investigation into clergy abuse going back decades.

 Attorney General Dana Nessel said the priests served in dioceses in Detroit, Lansing and Kalamazoo, and that they've been charged with various counts of criminal sexual conduct.
-Four of them were arrested this week in Arizona, California, Florida and Michigan, and that the fifth awaits extradition from India.
+Four of them were arrested this week in Arizona, California, Florida and Michigan, and the fifth awaits extradition from India.

 A sixth priest faces an administrative complaint and has had his counseling license suspended by the state, officials said.